2026 Team Members and Workshop Information

 Maggie Abel's Biographical Background

-Maggie Abel, based in Oklahoma City, is a longtime member of the Oklahoma Accordion Club, where she has served as president for six years and continues to produce its newsletter.
+Maggie Abel, based in Oklahoma City, is a longtime member of the Oklahoma Accordion Club, where she has served as president for seven years and continues to produce its newsletter.
 The daughter of an instructor from the original Dale Carnegie program, Maggie is a passionate multi-instrumentalist with a love for accordions, the musical saw, harmonica, and theremin.
 She hosts technology-assisted jam sessions—24 annually in her own living room and approximately 100 times each year at the Will Rogers Senior Center.

 Back to Top